 Note: To maintain app functionality, the app will need to be reactivated on-campus prior to the 3 months expiry date.

-ClinicalKey for Apple and Android platforms - To access the full content of ClinicalKey, you need to register for a free ClinicalKey account.
+ClinicalKey can be accessed on Apple and Android mobile devices.
+To access the full content of ClinicalKey you will need to register for a free ClinicalKey account.
 Information on this can be found here.

 Also known as: |Natural Standard| Natural Medicines provides evidence-based information about complementary and alternative therapies, and includes contributors from more than 50 academic institutions.
 For each therapy covered by Natural Medicines, a research team systematically gathers scientific data and expert opinions.
 Validated rating scales are used to evaluate the quality of available evidence.
 Information is incorporated into comprehensive monographs which are designed to facilitate clinical decision making.